 I also stripped the doorplate and knob of years of paint and discovered this cool retro vintage style.

-Speaking of yellow, when my clients of the Harris Home decided on this beautiful rich shade of blue for the exterior cedar shake shingles we decided a bright shade of yellow on the doors would really pop and create a great contrast for a warm welcome.
+And speaking of yellow, when my clients of the Harris Home decided on this beautiful rich shade of blue for the exterior cedar shake shingles we decided a bright shade of yellow for the front and back door would really pop and create a great contrast for a warm welcome.
 Oh, and just look at the detailed trim under the three pane windows.

 Are you noticing a trend here?
 Dark blue house?
 Red front door?
 What can I say, I love rich colors!
 The Americana was my last personal house and from the day I laid eyes on it I knew I would be painting the cedar shake siding a dark navy blue with a red front door.